Learn more about Adobe Commerce in our Partner Directory.

 - Revenue Protect: use our risk management system to identify and block fraudsters, while reducing friction for legitimate shoppers.
-You can either fully automate the risk management process, or add manual review for certain payments.

 - Multiple Address Shipping : enable this feature in the Adobe Commerce environment and use it with our plugin.
 Our plugin supports cards and redirect payment methods in the multiple shipping flow.
 Wallets are not available yet.

 - Pay by Link : create payment links and send them to shoppers by email.
 This feature is available from plugin v7.3.0.

 This documentation reflects the latest version of the cartridge.
 You can find the latest version on GitHub.

 Our plugin supports Adobe Commerce version 2.4.0 or later.

 We may be unable to provide support if you are not using the default Adobe Commerce checkout.
 We do not recommend customizing the plugin, because this could make it harder to upgrade and maintain your integration.